bondarukoleh/java_playground/info/maven.md

 name, url, organization, developer, timezone, email, id, role, licence, distribution...

 Dependencies.
-Before the maven - you need to download locally all dependencies for your project, which was not effective.
+Before the maven - you needed to download locally all dependencies for your project, which was not effective.
 Maven can manage it for you.
-All popular dependencies maven stores on his repository (like npm) in .jar files.
+All popular dependency maven stores on his repository (like npm) in .jar files.
 All dependencies in the repository, same as you project has coordinates, identification: groupId (backwards url), artifactId (name of dependency), and version.
 With this you can add package you want to your project with a pom.xml